davealgie/DA-TD-Project/README.md

 - Thank you trainers who have helped me throughout this project.
 - Thank you google for being the fixers of my errors!
+- Shout out to George Whyte for listening to me complain while attempting to fix my issues.